Scholars on Site

 b.
 Project description, not to exceed 6 double-spaced pages, with one-inch margins and 11-point type.
 Do not assume specialized knowledge on the parts of reviewers.
 The description should address the following:

-- Research, Context, and Contribution: Explain the main elements of the project.
-Discuss the necessity and value of collaboration with your community partner to this study.
-State the key idea that motivates the research and clearly explain the overall project, including the anticipated intellectual contributions of both partners.
+- Project Summary: Explain the main elements of the project and how it will engage the general public.
+Discuss the necessity and value of collaboration with your community partner to this project.
+State the key idea that motivates the project and makes it an important investment for the Hall Center for the Humanities.

 - Collaborative Process and Research Team: Detail the collaborative process to be employed, including the role of each research project partner.